-3. Course Load
+2. Course Load

 - a.
 MJ and Graduate-Level Certificates.
+The normal academic course load is 3 to 15 credit hours per semester.
 Students are considered full-time when registered for 6 or more credits in the fall and spring semesters and 2 or more credits in the summer term.
-Students registered for 3 or more credits but less than 6 credits are considered at least half-time in the fall and spring semesters. - MJ in Corporate and Business Law/Master in Business Administration (MJ/MBA) dual degree.
+Students registered for 3 or more credits but less than 6 credits are considered at least half-time in the fall and spring semesters. - b.
+MJ in Corporate and Business Law/Master in Business Administration (MJ/MBA) dual degree.
+The normal academic course load is 3 to 15 credit hours per semester.
 Students are considered full-time when registered for 6 or more credits in the fall and spring semesters and 2 or more credits in the summer term.
 Students registered for 3 or more credits but less than 6 credits are considered at least half-time in the fall and spring semesters.
 Students wishing to attend the MJ/MBA program full time (12 credits per semester) must have advising prior to entering the program as not all of the MJ courses are offered each semester.